rnowling/rnowling.github.io/_posts/2024-12-30-astra-first-impressions.md

 The width setting applies to both.
 This is not true of PCIe lanes 4 and 5 which can be configured separately.
 This has implications for what PCIe devices are placed in each slot, especially since some connectors on the motherboard make it difficult to use full-length PCIe cards in some of the slots.

+## Update 01-22-2025
+### CUDA
+I wanted to be able to run molecular dynamics simulations on GPUs using [OpenMM](https://openmm.org/).
+Nvidia doesn't provide a CUDA toolkit installer for Debian on ARM64, so I tried following the [Debian wiki instructions](https://wiki.debian.org/NvidiaGraphicsDrivers#CUDA) for installing CUDA using the packages in the Debian repositories.
+Unfortunately, the CUDA drivers are not complete.
+In particular, there seems to be an issue with cuFFT.
+OpenMM couldn't load the library, and the CUDA sample code that depended on it wouldn't build.

+Nvidia now provides an official installer for Debian but only on amd64 but only supports RHEL, SuSE, and Ubuntu for ARM64.
+I ended up re-installing Ubuntu 24.04 LTS so that I could use the official Nvidia CUDA toolkit installer.
+OpenMM has been running very smoothly using the official Nvidia CUDA toolkit installer.
+(Previously, I've been able to use the Ubuntu installer to setup the CUDA toolkit on Debian, but was not successful with that approach this time.)

+I ran into one caveat, however.
+Neither Debian or Ubuntu had issues supporting the Nvidia A400 that came with the machine using the nouveau driver.
+The kernel generated no console or X11 output when I installed an Nvidia RTX 4060 Ti or GTX 1660 Super.
+I had to pass the parameters `console=tty0 nomodeset` to the Linux kernel in GRUB.
+With those parameters, I was able to install Ubuntu using the text installer that comes with the server addition.
+During the installation, I selected the option to install the official Nvidia drivers.
+With these drivers, I had no further issues with the console or X11.